vanitha-himagirish/Linux/README.md

 - Shell - It is an interface to kernel hiding complexity of kernel's functions from users.
 - Utilities - Provides users most of the functionalities of OS

+#### Terminal
+- Command Line or terminal is a text based interface to the system

+#### Paths
+1. Absolute path - Specifies a location in relation to root directory.
+Always they begin with / .
+2. Relative path - It is the relation to where we are currently in the system and will not begin with /.